aishkl/ATG_Assessment/README.md

 2. To run on VSCode or PyCharm , open the file named 'atg_assessment_aishwaryakale.py' in the editor and run 'python atg_assessment_aishwaryakale.py' to check the output of the code.

+You can change the parameters of the function in the main function.